Teaching Theatre, Theatre

 Well, of course Nazi imagery is offensive.
 That’s the point.

-As Cabaret illustrates, the offensive and uncomfortable can be powerful.
-This isn’t to say we should encourage senseless offensive behavior, of course.
-Cabaret is purposefully shocking.
-It contains generous sex, drugs, Nazis, violence, and even an abortion.
+As Cabaret illustrates, the offensive and uncomfortable are powerful.
+Cabaret is intentionally shocking.
+It contains generous fornication, drugs, Nazis, violence.
 But the inclusion of these elements is not an act of worship.
-Some seem to think Cabaret is a raunchy free-for-all, but not a single one of these elements are glorified, unless ironically in order play the audience as the fool.
-Sex is seemingly glorified, until we realize it’s just the fancy gimmick used to lure us in- and the second act is decidedly sexless.
-We are tempted to ignore Sally’s drug use and implied alcoholism because she is so “mysterious and fascinating”, but are forced to come to terms with the fact that she’s really a mess- not at all the lovable idol we fell in love with.
-By the end, the offensive content is just that- offensive.
+Cabaret is not the raunchy free-for-all it wants you to think it is.
+These elements are traps in order play the audience as the fool.
+Sex is seemingly glorified, until we realize it’s just the fancy gimmick used to lure us in— and the second act, one we’ve seen the truth, is decidedly sexless.
+We are tempted to ignore Sally’s drug use and implied alcoholism because she is so “mysterious and fascinating,” but are forced to come to terms with the fact that she’s not at all the lovable diva we thought we saw in act one.
+By the end, the offensive content is just that— offensive.
 We’ve seen it for what it is, and that’s why it’s in the show.

-And Cabaret illustrates, of course, that ignoring our problems is not a solution.
+Cabaret illustrates that ignoring our problems is not a solution.

-When these problems are addressed in a theatre, it allows a dialogue to begin that benefits actors and audience alike.
-Cabaret does this brilliantly, as we’ve discussed.
-These benefits can be multiplied in school theatre, where the actors are students under the direction of someone who is often a teacher.
-The school auditorium becomes a place not just for harmless family fun, but for learning- real, meaningful learning- which is what it should have been all along.
+When serious problems are addressed in a theatre space, it allows a dialogue to begin that benefits actors and audience alike.
+Cabaret does this brilliantly.
+These benefits can be multiplied in school theatre, where students’ learning is guided by educators.
+The school auditorium becomes a place not just for lighthearted family fun, but for real, meaningful learning— and in a school, no less!

-Cabaret tells us to look for the problems in our own world and make them our business.
+Cabaret admonishes us to look for the problems in our own world and make them our business.
 Cabaret tells us that life isn’t carefree, and trying to pretend it is only brings unhappiness.
-Cabaret reminds us that escaping from the real world might mean forgetting your troubles temporarily- but in the end, they’ll still be there.
+Cabaret reminds us that escaping from the real world might mean forgetting your troubles temporarily… but in the end, they’ll still be there.

 If we let ourselves get wrapped up in laughing at the man dancing with the gorilla for long enough, we’ll discover we’ve missed something important— and if we let that happen, no one will be laughing at all.